shudaniel/ICMP_Ping/README.md

     `make`

 ### To run:
-    `./bin/main $(IP ADDRESS) $(PORT NUMBER)`
+    `sudo ./bin/main $(HOSTNAME/IP ADDRESS)`
-    IP ADDRESS and PORT NUMBER are command line arguments for the server that you are trying to ping
+    HOSTNAME/IP ADDRESS is the command line argument for the server that you are trying to ping

 ### To clean:
     `make clean`